Silvestre Varela: Porto

 Before the season was over, in March 2009, courtesy of his solid performances at Estrela, only relegated from the Primeira Liga off the field, Varela signed a five-year agreement with champions FC Porto on a free transfer, starting in July.
+He made his debut on 9 August by starting in the Supertaça Cândido de Oliveira, a 2–0 win against F.C.
+Paços de Ferreira.
 In his first year he ranked second in overall goals in the squad, only behind Radamel Falcao; in March 2010, however, he broke his fibula in training, being lost for the remainder of the campaign as the team finished third.
+He missed the conclusion of their conquest of the Taça de Portugal, though he scored in the 5–2 home victory over Sporting in the quarter-finals.

+Varela scored a career-best 13 goals in 44 games in 2010–11 as Porto won the supercup, league, cup and UEFA Europa League.
+In the final of the third, he scored in a 6–2 defeat of Vitória de Guimarães.

-In 2011–12, under new manager Vítor Pereira, Varela – as practically all Portuguese players (the roster was composed of three nationals) – lost his importance in the side.
-On 16 February 2012, in a rare start, he put Porto ahead against Manchester City in the round of 32 of the UEFA Europa League, in an eventual 1–2 home loss.
+In the 2011–12 season, under new manager Vítor Pereira, Varela – as practically all Portuguese players (the roster was composed of three nationals) – lost his importance.
+On 16 February 2012, in a rare start, he put his team ahead against Manchester City in the round of 32 of the Europa League, in an eventual 1–2 home loss.
+In September, he extended his contract to 2016.

-Varela signed with Premier League side West Bromwich Albion on 24 August 2014, in a season-long loan deal.
+Varela moved to Premier League side West Bromwich Albion on 24 August 2014, in a season-long loan deal.
 Having arrived whilst still recovering from injury, he made his official debut on 2 December, replacing Craig Gardner midway through the second half of a 1–2 home defeat to West Ham United.
 He scored his first goal for the Baggies on the 20th, but in a 3–2 loss at Queens Park Rangers.

-On 20 January 2015, still owned by Porto, Varela joined struggling Serie A team Parma F.C. until June.
+On 20 January 2015, still owned by Porto, Varela joined Parma F.C. until June.
+He scored his first goal on 8 April – after the club had been declared bankrupt – as the only one of a home win against Udinese Calcio.
+In the final two Serie A games of the campaign, his goals earned 2–2 draws against Hellas Verona FC and UC Sampdoria, though the team from the Stadio Ennio Tardini finished dead last.
+Following his loan, he extended his Porto contract for three more years.